Tagrand/makers-cloud-engineering-exercise/README.md

 ```CREATE DATABASE ft_test;```
 ```CREATE DATABASE ft_development;```

-I've called the user ft@localhost, you can either give this permissions to these two databases, or change the user in the ratings file.
+I've called the user ft@localhost, you can either give this permissions to these two databases, or change the user in the models/ratings.rb file.
 Either way in my MySQL base:
 ```
 GRANT ALL PRIVILEGES ON ft_test.* TO 'ft'@'localhost;'
 GRANT ALL PRIVILEGES ON ft_development.* TO 'ft'@'localhost;' ```